uoregon-libraries/rais-image-server/README.md

 Because this plugin is only able to access a server-configured S3 bucket, it is considered to be secure, assuming your S3 bucket isn't able to get uploads from unknown people on the Internet.
+Because of this, the S3 plugin is enabled in the docker image by default.
+However, if the S3 configuration isn't set up, it won't actually do anything.

 There is minimal documentation for this plugin at the moment (it was originally just another example of how to *build* a plugin).
 The comments at the top of